shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 Tags: python, ec2, aws, linux, kubernetes
 Slug: how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo

-I heard about Dask at my local Python Meetup last month.
-After reading about it, I came across Matthew Rocklin's <a href="https://www.youtube.com/watch?v=RA_2qdipVng&t=457s">Pycon 2017 talk on Dask</a>
+I heard about <a href="https://dask.org/">Dask</a> at my local Python Meetup last month.
+After reading about it, I came across
+Matthew Rocklin's <a href="https://www.youtube.com/watch?v=RA_2qdipVng&t=457s">Pycon 2017 talk on Dask</a>
 and was blown away by his demo of crunching through around 20 gigs of csv data (60 gigs in memory) in matter of a minute.
 You have to see the demo to really appreciate the power of Dask.
 He also wrote an article